Cherry Mountain NH via Cherry Mountain Trail

 Trail: Cherry Mountain Trail > Martha’s Mile

-Cherry Mountain (3,556’) is in the northern White Mountains and has two peaks: Mount Martha and Owl’s Head (not to be confused with the 4,000-footer Owl’s Head).
-Although both summits have beautiful views of the Presidentials, Owl’s Head has a more open viewpoint that will take your breath away.
 Cherry Mountain is one of the most confusing mountains on the 52 With a View List, but I will provide details about what to expect!
-The AllTrails map also leads you to the wrong place if you take Cherry Mountain Trail, and I will include a picture of the correct trail.
+The AllTrails map also leads you to the wrong place if you take Cherry Mountain Trail, and I will include a picture of the correct trail in this guide.

-Note: Cherry Mountain Trail gains about 1,700 feet of elevation in 1.5 miles, making it a relentless climb.
+The most popular route to Cherry Mountain is via Cherry Mountain Trail.
+The trail gains about 1,700 feet of elevation in 1.5 miles, making it a consistent climb.
 Once you arrive on the ridge, it is relatively flat to Mount Martha.
 Also, the last push to Owl’s Head is very steep and icy in the winter.

 Cherry Mountain NH via Cherry Mountain Trail Guide